Different Folk Dances of Tripura

-As the name suggests, this dance is performed as for welcoming guests.
-Here, the Lusai girls generally wear colourful & bright costumes along with fragrant flowers as their accessories.
+Welcome Dance: As the name suggests, this dance is performed as for welcoming guests.
+Here, the ‘Lusai’ girls generally wear colourful and bright costumes along with fragrant flowers as their accessories.
 This is performed for visitors, who pay visits to their house as a guest.
-Being a very colourful & attractive dance, young girls of the entire community take part and enjoy in the same.
-The songs, which they sing while performing the dance, are deeply rooted in their culture, in order to treat the guests as a God.
+Being a very colourful & attractive dance, young girls of the entire community take part in this dance.